jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 * Node.js - [Install Node.js 12](https://nodejs.org/en/), including the npm package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community).

+AWS roles needed to be created for the following services:

+* CodeBuild
+* CodeDeploy
+* CodePipeline

+The roles will be created as part of creating a codepipeline.
+Please take note that the role used by codebulid requires permission to access to a number of AWS resources such as S3.

 ## Deploy the serverless application
-First you'll need to create a Codecommit on AWS
+First you'll need to create a Codecommit on AWS.
+You can do it on AWS web console or you can just execute the following command.

 ```bash
 aws codecommit create-repository --repository-name cloudguard-serverless-cicd-codepipeline --repository-description "CloudGuard Serverless CICD Pipeline Demo Pipeline"